-2.5 Weight management
+2.5 Weight Management

 If you are overweight or underweight, you may have a more difficult post-operative recovery.

-If you are overweight, it would be good to try to lose a moderate amount of weight in order to reduce your hip pain and enable you to accomplish more activities.
-Keep in mind that every 1⁄2 kg (1 pound) you carry places approximately 2 additional kg (3 to 6 pounds) on your hips.
+If you are overweight, it would be good to try to lose a moderate amount of weight in order to reduce your knee pain and enable you to accomplish more activities.
+Keep in mind that every 1⁄2 kg (1 pound) you carry places approximately 2 additional kg (3 to 6 pounds) on your knees.
 If you are trying to lose weight before your surgery, do not exceed 1⁄2 kg per week.
 Avoid fad diets that could deprive you of nutrients and slow down your recovery.

-1⁄2 Excess kg (1 lb) = around 2 additional kgs (3 to 6 lbs) on your hips
+1/2 EXCESS KG (1 LB) = AROUND 2 ADDITIONAL KGS (3 TO 6 LBS) on your knees